-So, you want to be a dentist?
-This post will guide you through the dental school admissions process and how to get accepted.
+So, you want to be a dentist.
+This post will guide you through the dental school admissions process and offer tips on how to get accepted.

 What you’ll learn: